Dana Strum: 1995–1998: Fear No Evil

-Around this time, Slaughter also released "Rain On", a five-song import EP featuring Elton John's "Saturday Nights Alright for Fighting", the band's first cover song.
-During the tour across America, Slaughter took a month in the late summer of 1995 to embark on their first tour of Japan.
-According to the band, the tour was a long overdue overwhelming success.
-In Japan, due to Kelly's ongoing legal problems, Slaughter had to perform with Vince Neil's guitarist Dave Marshall, Tim Kelly's long-time friend.
+However, the album failed to have the same commercial impact as previous releases and received mixed reviews from critics.
+The band embarked on a long, 18-month American tour to promote it.
+During this tour, Slaughter took a month in the late summer of 1995 to embark on their first tour of Japan.
+According to the band, the tour was a long overdue overwhelming success even though Kelly's ongoing legal issues forced Slaughter to perform with Vince Neil's guitarist Dave Marshall, Tim Kelly's long-time friend.